 When it comes to haunted houses, you don’t get much scarier then Terror Behind the Walls at the Eastern State Penitentiary.
-Rated the top haunted house in the country by AOL, the historic, abandoned (and most likely haunted) prison is the backdrop for a high-tech haunted house with over 200 performers and Hollywood-style special effects.
-Click here for more.
+Considered one of the top haunted houses in the country, the historic, abandoned (and most likely haunted) prison located in Fairmount is the backdrop for a high-tech haunted house with over 200 performers and Hollywood-style special effects.

-The perfectly picturesque Franklin Square gets a creepy overhaul when the 18-hole golf course transforms into Spooky Mini Golf with eerie lights, music and surprises at dusk (every Friday, Saturday and Sunday in October).
-Families can pick and paint their own pumpkins (October 22-23), celebrate during the inaugural PumpkinFest (October 29) or show off their costumes on the Trick-Or-Treat Trail (October 29-30).
+The perfectly picturesque Franklin Square gets a not-too-creepy overhaul when the 18-hole golf course transforms into Spooky Mini Golf with eerie lights, music and surprises at dusk (every Friday, Saturday and Sunday in October).
+Families can celebrate the season during PumpkinFest (October 5), pick and paint their own pumpkins (October 19), or show off their costumes on the Trick-Or-Treat Trail (October 26).

 When night falls, the secrets of America’s most historic and most supernatural city are revealed in the shadows on The Ghost Tour of Philadelphia, a candlelight walk through Independence National Historical Park and Society Hill.
 Reservations required.

-The Bates Motel at Arasapha Farm in Glen Mills is said to be one of America’s scariest haunts according to the Travel Channel.
+Check-in to The Bates Motel at Arasapha Farm in Glen Mills and you may not check-out.
+This intense attraction is said to be one of America’s scariest haunts according to the Travel Channel.
 Once you’ve had the daylights scared out of you in the namesake-haunted house, venture out on a heart-pounding hayride and a zombie-filled corn maze.

 The restless souls said to haunt Shady Brook Farm are ready to scare guests during HorrorFest.
-Four frightening attractions make up this Halloween destination; the Barn of Horror, Hayride of Horror, Deadtime Stories and Alien Invasion (in 3D!).
+Four frightening attractions make up this Halloween destination; the Barn of Horror, Hayride of Horror, Carnage and Alien Invasion (in 3D!).